Edgron/CarbonChatExpansion/README.md

 ### 3. Automatic Prefix Management
 The plugin automatically adds the bubble-trigger prefix (default: `.`) to messages in configured channels.
 ChatBubbles then detects this prefix and creates the bubble, removing the prefix automatically.

+### 4. ChatBubbles Toggle Detection
+The plugin intelligently detects when a player has ChatBubbles disabled:

+- If a player has ChatBubbles toggled OFF, the prefix is **NOT added**
+- This prevents the bubble prefix from appearing in chat when bubbles are disabled
+- Works seamlessly with ChatBubbles' built-in toggle system

 ---

 ## 📋 Requirements